mick-schroeder/gatsby-schroeder/README.md

 ## License

-This project is open-source and available under the [GNU Affero General Public License version 3](LICENSE)
+This project is open source and available under the [GNU Affero General Public License version 3](LICENSE)